 Each citation style has a handbook describing the details of writing citations for various types of resources.
 The library has at least one copy of each handbook on reserve or in the reference collection that can be located by searching the online catalog.

-Perkins Library now offers premium access to EasyBib to create citations in all of the major styles.
+Perkins Library now offers university-wide access to EasyBib EDU to create citations in all of the major styles.
 Create your own account to save your citations!
+(Registration requires a coupon code; email the library for this code.)

 There also are many citation helpers on the internet: